What is the municipality's commercial pre-emption right?

 • Plots already accommodating or intended to accommodate shops with a sales area of between 300 m² and 1,000 m².

-Before any plan to transfer, the seller must ask the city council whether there is a perimeter to safeguard local trade and crafts.
+Before any plan to transfer, the seller must ask the City Hall whether the craft fund, goodwill, commercial lease or land concerned is located within a perimeter of protection of local commerce and crafts.

-If the craft fund, goodwill, commercial lease or land is located within this perimeter, the seller must send the municipality a prior declaration of sale assignment.
-Once informed, the municipality may decide to exercise the right of pre-emption and acquire the property.
+If this is the case, the seller must send the municipality a prior declaration of sale assignment.
+Once informed, the municipality may decide to exercise its right of pre-emption and acquire the property.

 • EPCI: titleContent of which she is a member